Velho Chico: Casting

 Eriberto Leão was considered in the starring role for the first phase but was replaced by Rodrigo Santoro.
 The director, Luiz Fernando Carvalho, opted for a Spanish actress to portray the character Iolanda.
 Due to great importance of the character to the storyline, Carol Castro and Christiane Torloni were cast nonetheless.
 Before Castro was considered, Ana Paula Arósio was cast but dropped out due to scheduling conflicts.
 After Arósio, Maria Fernanda Cândido was then considered but she also turned down the role.
 Letícia Sabatella was also considered to play Maria Tereza but due to her other commitments in films and theatre, Camila Pitanga was cast.

 Death of Umberto Magnani

 Veteran actor Umberto Magnani, who played Father Romão, suffered a stroke (CVA) while preparing to record in the afternoon of 25 April 2016 at Projac.
 He was hospitalized at Hospital Vitória, near the studios' complex in Barra da Tijuca, in a deep coma.
 Ana Julia, daughter of Magnani, said that the actor underwent a six-hour surgery and suffered a cardiac arrest.
 As the character was considered important to the plot, several scenes had to be rewritten.
 At the time, without the possibility to return to the plot, Magnani was replaced by Carlos Vereza, who went on to interpret Father Benício.
-Magnani eventually passed away two days later.
+Magnani eventually died two days later.